KYSR: KYSR Star 98.7 (1992–1995)

+Modern AC (1995–2007)

 By mid-1995, KYSR adjusted its format by dropping most of the rhythmic and soft rock tunes, shifting to a pop-leaning modern rock direction, minus the harder approach embraced by the more mainstream alternative KROQ.
 This version of Hot AC was called "modern adult contemporary", and became one of the first stations in the U.S. with the format.
 Viacom sold their radio assets to Chancellor Media in 1997.
 The company was renamed AMFM Inc., after Chancellor merged with Capstar in 1999.

-In 2000, AMFM Inc. merged with its current owner, Clear Channel Communications, now known as iHeartMedia.
-Coincidentally, around this time, Viacom became the owners of KROQ when that station's parent company, CBS, merged with Viacom.
+In 2000, AMFM Inc. merged with its current owner, Clear Channel Communications, now known as iHeartMedia, Inc. Coincidentally, around this time, Viacom became the owners of KROQ when that station's parent company, CBS, merged with Viacom.

 Jamie, Frosty & Frank were hired as hosts for KYSR's morning drive program in 1998; Frosty Stilwell and Frank Kramer were fired on September 15, 1999, and Jamie White was paired with Danny Bonaduce.
 Bonaduce departed on July 1, 2005; his vacancy was filled by board-op Jack Heine and producer Mike "Stench" Roberts.

-Starting in 2002, KYSR began to experience a drop in its ratings due to a combination of factors, including the decline of hit music product in the modern adult contemporary genre, compounded later on by KCBS-FM's switch to an adult hits format.
+Starting in 2002, KYSR began to experience a drop in its ratings due to a combination of factors, including the decline of hit music product in the modern adult contemporary genre.
+The ratings loss was compounded later by KCBS-FM's switch to an adult hits format known as "JACK-FM."
 In September 2005, KYSR adjusted its playlist to focus on 1980s and 1990s hot adult contemporary music, supervised by sister station KHHT program director Mike Marino.

 By April 2006, KYSR moved back to a modern adult contemporary music format with the tag line of "Today's Music Alternative."
-In addition, all on air personalities, including the morning show Jamie, Jack, and Stench, were temporarily pulled off the station; fans of the morning show were upset by this move, which included a public protest outside the station.
+In addition, all on air personalities, including the morning show Jamie, Jack, and Stench, were temporarily pulled off the station.
+Fans of the morning show were upset by this move, which included a public protest outside the station.
 Shortly afterwards, a poll was offered on the KYSR website asking if the listeners wanted Jamie, Jack and Stench to return.
 Ninety-seven percent said yes, and a week later, they returned to the air.
 However, Jamie, Jack and Stench were replaced a year later by the morning team of Sean Valentine and Lisa Foxx in 2007.